tvdstorm/CherryLisp/README.md

 hypothesis is that a nice syntax can be built on top of the basic Lisp layer using the syntax extension mechanisms.
 M-expressions anyone?

-## Acknowledgments
+## Acknowledgements

 The Lisp-side of the implementation is a complete rip-off of Peter Norvig's [JScheme](http://norvig.com/jscheme.html).
-The parser technology is based on techniques from Jan Reker's [dissertation](http://homepages.cwi.nl/~paulk/dissertations/Rekers.pdf).
+The parser technology is based on techniques introduced by Jan Reker in his [dissertation](http://homepages.cwi.nl/~paulk/dissertations/Rekers.pdf).